 The adapter for the Peg does not require assembly and includes two individual connectors that attach to the side points where the toddler seat connects.
 Attaching the adapters is easy, but connecting the seat is another story.
 This combo might be the worst in the review, not just for the Cameleon.
 Attaching this car seat requires aligning both sides simultaneously and pressing down until they click.
 While it might sound easy, it often needed two people to accomplish in our testing.
 We had serious trouble getting both sides aligned and repeatedly failed to make the connections on both sides at the same time resulting in the carrier dropping through and failing to attach.
 This combination could easily result in new moms crying in frustration and giving up.
 If you have the misfortune of trying to use the Cameleon with the Peg Perego seat, we recommend practicing at home with no baby until you can make the connection every time.

 If you already own the Cameleon, we recommend the Chicco Keyfit 30 adapter and car seat.
 Alternatively, you could try using other options with the loop style connection as opposed to the two side attachments.

 Weight and Folded Size

+The adjustable handlebar is a little larger than the one on the Bee, but it doesn't feel that great because the tubing is too flat.
 To learn more details about pushing and turning this product, please read more in our review of the best full-size strollers.